montrealjug/jug-montreal-otel/slides/otel.md

 # Java agent extensions

-Can tune the agent with external jars
+Agent is tunable with external jars

 <!-- Demo with otelagent-extensions project -->